codecapsules-io/codecapsules-docs/docs/tutorials/game-catalogue-with-nodejs-and-mysql.md

 ### Link the Capsules

 To use the Data Capsule with the Backend Capsule, we need to link them.
-Head over to the Backend Capsule you created above, and click on the "Config" tab.
+Head over to the Backend Capsule you created above, and click on the "Configure" tab.
 Then scroll down to "Bind Data Capsule", and click "Bind" under the name of the data capsule you created.

 ![Bind data capsule](../assets/tutorials/game-catalogue-with-nodejs-and-mysql/bind-capsule.png)